 No. of Pages: 275

 Synopsis: “Jose Galvez and Carlos Rodriguez are poets.
 Or, at least, they’d like to be.
-Sons of Lima’s elite in the early twentieth century, they scribble bad verses and read the greats: Rilke, Rimbaud, and, above all other, Juan Ramon Jimenez, the Spanish maestro.
+Sons of Lima’s elite in the early twentieth century, they scribble bad verses and read the greats: Rilke, Rimbaud, and, above all others, Juan Ramon Jimenez, the Spanish maestro.
 Desperate for Jimenez’s latest work, which is unavailable for purchase in Peru they decide to ask him for a copy directly.

 They’re certain Jimenez won’t send two dilettantes his book – but maybe he’ll favor a beautiful woman.
 They write to him as the lovely, imaginary Georgina Hubner, and their trick works; Jimenez responds with a letter and an autographed book.
 Elated, Jose and Carlos write back.
 Their correspondence continues, and the boys abandon poetry for the pages of Jimenez’s life.
-But as the months go be, and each barge docked in the Lima harbor brings with it a new emblem of the Maestro’s growing affection, Jose and Carlos are forced wo reckon with their romance’s inevitable denouement.”
+But as the months go by, and each barge docked in the Lima harbor brings with it a new emblem of the Maestro’s growing affection, Jose and Carlos are forced wo reckon with their romance’s inevitable denouement.”

 Author: Akwaeke Emezi

 Publisher: Grove Press

 Synopsis: “We came from somewhere, everything does.
 When the transition is made from spirit to flesh, the gates are meant to be closed.
 It’s a kindness.
 It would be cruel not to.
 Perhaps the gods forgot – they can be absent-minded like that.

 Ada has always been unusual.
 As an infant in southern Nigeria, she is a source of deep concern to her family.
 Her parents successfully prayed her into existence, but something must have gone awry, as the young Ada becomes a troubled child, prone to violent fits of anger and grief.